Winchester prison needs ‘urgent improvement’, watchdog warns

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Drug use was “rife”, but the prison’s approach to testing was “weak”, and a third of CCTV cameras were broken which “compromised security”, the watchdog warned.
+Drug use was “rife” but the prison’s approach to testing was “weak” and a third of CCTV cameras were broken which “compromised security”, inspectors warned.

 Some 41% of the around 690 men held there tested positive for drug use in August, and 47% reported it was easy to get hold of illicit substances, inspectors said.